Maker-Management-Platform/docs/README.md

 # Maker Management Platform

-Maker Management Platform, or mmp, aims to simplify and unify the management of a variety of digital assets related to 3d printing, manufactoring, laser engraving and such.
+Maker Management Platform, or mmp, aims to simplify and unify the management of a variety of digital assets related to 3d printing, manufacturing, laser engraving and such.

 ### Disclaimer
 Insecure, use locally only.